Making Sure You Live to Fly Another Day

 While most schools and clubs will have harnesses to use or rent, we recommend purchasing your own harness.
 By having your own personal equipment, you can become a better pilot.
 Using the same harness will make your take-offs and landings more consistent.
 It also makes it possible to compare gliders and wings more objective by removing a variable.
 Your harness should fit you well and be comfortable.
 There are a couple different styles of harnesses to use, depending on the type of flying you want to do.

-paragliding Harnesses
+Paragliding Harnesses

 Paragliding harnesses come in a variety of different styles.
 You can find lightweight harnesses, reversible harnesses, pod harnesses, and more.
 Consult with your instructor for guidance on reputable harness brands.
 They will also be able to recommend the appropriate style harness for your skill level and flying ability.
 Keep in mind that your harness should provide you with good back support, especially when you land.